georgy-kirilov/pollvote/README.md

 ## A system for creating and voting in polls with complex settings and configurations

-This repository is used for learning purposes by Georgi and Eduard
+This repository is used for learning purposes by Georgi Kirilov and Eduard Ivanov